Unease/mctas.com/content/discord/_index.md

 {{<discordinvite "sdMc5UrGPN" 2>}}

 ## Other related discords
-For all things TASing and home of TASBot:
+For all things TASing and the home of TASBot:
 {{<discordinvite "73SXrea" 3>}}
 Our RTA colleagues.
 You can also find more info on their website: [minecraftspeedrunning.com](https://minecraftspeedrunning.com)
 {{<discordinvite "jmdFn3C" 4>}}
 Resources for Minecraft Bedrock Edition TASes:
 {{<discordinvite "tsffBsYBYE" 5>}}
+Our friends at the CTM Speedrunning Guild, which were the first to use the Potion as a logo:
+{{<discordinvite "QN4wQTat4J" 6>}}